 About Breast Revision Surgery

 Breast augmentation using implants is one of the most effective cosmetic procedures in America, and in many cases, it yields terrific outcomes.
 Unfortunately, sometimes a patient can be dissatisfied with the appearance of her breasts and at some point, she may want breast revision treatment.
 Keep in mind that not all revision treatments are because of practitioner error.
 While few breast augmentations do end with an unpleasing outcome, there are individuals who wish to have a larger or smaller implant while some may have a visible irregularity and would like to have the implant corrected or removed altogether.
 Furthermore, some women must have revision treatment for a particular condition.
 Santa Rosa, CA plastic surgeons Drs.
-Francisco Canales and Heather Furnas offer breast revision surgery after giving an in-depth exam at Plastic Surgery Associates Santa Rosa so that the right outcome is attained.
+Francisco Canales and Heather Furnas offer breast revision surgery after giving an in-depth exam at Plastic Surgery Associates of Santa Rosa so that the right outcome is attained.

 Breast Revision Reviews